 – Use a dash of toothpaste rough the size of a grain of rice to brush your child’s teeth each session.

 – Avoid sharing or using products and pacifiers with your children, as this can easily lead to contamination and cause bacteria to spread.

 Don’t wait until it’s too late for a baby bottle tooth decay treatment.
-If you would like to know if your child needs treatment, please book an oral exam with Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama and our team at Victoria Pediatric Dental & Orthodontics at our pediatric office in Victoria, TX, by calling us at (361) 433-4704.
+If you would like to know if your child needs treatment, please book an oral exam with Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi and our team at Victoria Pediatric Dental & Orthodontics at our pediatric office in Victoria, TX, by calling us at (361) 433-4704.
 We will be glad to help your child achieve the results they are looking for.